dixahq/simple-adf-formatter/docs/adrs/adr001-formatters-in-bundle.md

 ## Decision

-We'll keep all formatters in the same package using th optional peer dependency approach as described above.
+We'll keep all formatters in the same package using the optional peer dependency approach as described above.

 We'll add technology specific example projects in the same project, but won't bundle them.